Cyfrin/vscode-aderyn/README.md

 ## 🚀 Installation

-1. Install Aderyn via the VS Code Marketplace ADD LINK
+1. Install Aderyn via the VS Code Marketplace
 2. Visit the Welcome page (Aderyn will open this in your IDE)
 3. Aderyn will start looking for vulnerabilities in your codebase.